 Interviews for full time courses starting in September are postponed, but don't worry - applicants will instead be given a formal offer of a place on a suitable course.
 Other entry requirements still apply.

 Where you meet the entry requirements for your chosen course you will be accepted.

 Where you do not meet the entry requirements for your chosen course, we guarantee you a place on a suitable alternative.
 See How to Apply for further details.

 You could progress onto the Level Four Higher National Certificate in Construction.
 This qualification is an advanced level qualification that covers complex practical activities and would be attractive to employers in industry or in a related trade.
 Studying at this level may also be attractive to employers outside of the construction industry, demonstrating sound problem-solving skills and academic ability.

-You could also progress onto courses such as Level Two Intermediate or Level Three Advanced Apprenticeship in Site Carpentry or go into employment in the industry.
+You could also progress onto courses such as the Level Three Carpentry and Joinery Apprenticeship or go into employment in the industry.